justinseger015-ctrl/CaseStrainer/casestrainer-vue-new/README.md

 # CaseStrainer - Vue.js Frontend

-A modern, responsive frontend for the CaseStrainer application built with Vue 3, Vite, and Pinia.
+A modern, responsive frontend for the CaseStrainer application built with Vue 3, Vite, and Pinia using the Composition API.

 ## Features